hagrin/security/research-papers/cryptocurrency/mstr.md

 ### Facts

-"MSTR was kind enough to confirm that the 130% rule is based on a rolling 30 day period and not a fixed 30 day period in the quarter" - Source: https://x.com/BenWerkman/status/1847368302663716965
+-"MSTR was kind enough to confirm that the 130% rule is based on a rolling 30 day period and not a fixed 30 day period in the quarter" - Source: https://x.com/BenWerkman/status/1847368302663716965
+-The convertible bonds outperforming spot bitcoin in the first 3 quarters of 2024 which is not a thing that happens.

 ## Interpreting the Data